phalcon/documentation/docs/tutorial-basic.md

 }
 ```

-As you can see our variable `$users` can be iterated and counted.
-You can get more information on how models operate in our document about [models][db-models].
+As you can see our variables `$users` can be iterated and counted, this we will see in depth later on when viewing the [models](db-models.md).

 ![](assets/images/content/tutorial-basic-5.png)

-## Styling
+## Adding Style
-We can now add small design touches to our application.
-We can add the [Bootstrap CSS][bootstrap] in our code so that it is used throughout our views.
+To give a design touch to our first application we will add bootstrap and a small template that will be used in all views.

 We will add an `index.phtml` file in the` views` folder, with the following content:

 `app/views/index.phtml`
 ```html